andrewbutterfield/rtems-docs/eng/fv/approaches.rst

 interest.

-Given a Promela model that checks key properties successfully, we can generated tests for a property P by asking
-Spin to check the negations of those properties.
+Given a Promela model that checks key properties successfully, tests can be generated for a property *P* by asking SPIN to check the negation of that property.
-There are ways to get Spin to generate multiple/all possible counterexamples, as well as getting it to find the shortest.
+There are ways to get SPIN to generate multiple/all possible counterexamples, as well as getting it to find the shortest.